 I made two affiliate sales during September!
 Whoop whoop!
 It takes time to process them, so that will land in my bank account mid-October.
 It’s not a lot, it will be something like £20, but everything counts.

 Towards the end of the month, I realized that I need to book our stay in Chester because Alin is running their marathon on the 8th.
 Hotels get very expensive the night before an event in the city, so I was disappointed to see that we need to pay £200 when I only have 1500 left.
 That would mean I’d be past the 1390 goal of the month.
 I was lucky to find a website where I could book the hotel, but pay later.
 And I used Quidco, so I’ll get a £24 cashback.
 Yessssss!
 The month ended with £1452, goal achieved for the second month in a row.

 Total savings for the challenge: £3125

-I think October will be much more quiet in terms of spending, but only time will tell.
-I’ll be back in a month with a new review!
+I think October will be much quieter regarding spending, but only time will tell.
+I’ll be back in a month for a new review!

 There are a few ways you can support us:

 - If you’re trying to lose some weight, take a look at my review of the PIIT28 workout programme and meal plan.